by Jon Mobeck, Executive Director

 We feel that the four “top priorities” considered within this measure are best addressed with structural solutions.
 The spreadsheet below includes WVC projections and the economic value of WVC costs saved over 20-year intervals at five prioritized locations (WY390/WY22 intersection, WY22/Bar Y, WY189/WY181 Camp Creek/Hoback, WY22 Teton Pass West MM 14-17, and West Broadway in the town of Jackson – the non-structural solution in this mix).
 These numbers do not incorporate inflation, and while they are estimates based on current trends in each location, the extrapolated numbers (rounded for simplicity) do not consider changing population or distribution dynamics over time, which is likely to occur to some degree.
 Each site was analyzed as a two-mile stretch of highway, with the exception of West Broadway, which is a one-mile site.
 Click on the spreadsheet below to enlarge.

-What we find is that appropriate mitigation measures installed at these 5 sites (a full $15M SPET allocation) should pay for itself in WVC cost savings in about 20 years, and perhaps less.
-Conservatively assuming that the measures we can take in these 5 locations ultimately reduces current WVCs by 70% (recognizing some limitations in a few of these sites), we would save just over $15M in 20 years.
+What we find is that appropriate mitigation measures installed at these 5 sites should pay for itself in WVC cost savings in about 20 years, and perhaps less.
+While appropriate mitigation measures at all sites will likely exceed $10 million dollars, if we conservatively assume that the measures we can take in these 5 locations will ultimately reduce current WVCs by 70% (recognizing some limitations in a few of these sites), we would save just over $15M in 20 years.
 After that 20-year period, future savings (an additional $31M over the ensuing 40 years of a structure’s expected 75-year lifespan) exceed the cost of the solutions implemented.
 That is a good use of public money, especially when considering that this public money is invested expressly to realize the vision of the County’s Comprehensive Plan.
 We aim to be conservative in our estimates as we place a high value on the efficient use of public funds.

 To learn more about WVC solution opportunities at many of the County’s prioritized sites, please review this Wildlife Crossings Master Plan Action Summary to which Jackson Hole Wildlife Foundation contributed.